guillecosme/Terraform/README.md

+    provider  "aws" {
+	   region =  "sa-east-1"
+	   access_key =  "Insira a suchave de acesso aqui" secret_key =  "Insira a sua senha de Acesso aqui" }

 **Observação:** Nunca compartilhe ou faça upload de trechos de códigos contendo a sua AccessKey e SecretAccessKey da AWS, isto poderá de gerar custos altíssimos se estes dados forem utilizados por terceiros*

+Na terminal do próprio Visual Code digite o seguinte comando e pressione ENTER para inicializar a o script Terraform na pasta: **myFirstTerraformEnvironment**

+    terraform init

+O resultado que esperamos é algo parecido  com isto:

+> Terraform has been successfully initialized!
+You may now begin working with Terraform.
+Try running "terraform plan" to see any changes that are required for your infrastructure.
+All Terraform commands should now work.
+If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
+If you forget, other commands will detect it and remind you to do so if necessary.

 **Passo 02: Criando um par de chaves para acesso SSH EC2** Após criarmos o ambiente na AWS será possível acessar o sistema operacional Linux instalado na instância EC2.